 Courtesy Matika Wilbur

-Anna Cook of the Swinomish and Hualapai tribes poses for a photo in Swinomish, Wash., earlier this month.
+Anna Cook of the Swinomish and Hualapai tribes poses for a photo in Swinomish, Washington in Nov.
+2013.

 "I come in a good way.
 I bring gifts.
 I interact with their children well.
 I behave myself.
 I walk the red road," she said.
 "People believe in my project because they, too, have been affected by the stereotypical image and they want to see it change."